TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

 Try to figure out the implementation of `unzip`.
 ]

-= Folding, Scaning and The Gate to True Powers
+= Folding, Scanning and The Gate to True Powers
-== Orgami of Code!
+== Origami of Code!
-A lot of reccursion on lists has the following structure
+A lot of recursion on lists has the following structure
 ```
 g [] = v -- The vacuous case
 g (x:xs) = x `f` (g xs)
 ```
 That is, the function `g :: [a] -> b` maps the empty list to a value `v`, of say type `b`, and for non-empty lists, the head of the list and the result of recursively processing the tail are combined using a function or operator `f :: a -> b -> b`.

-Some commone examples from the inbuilt functions are:
+Some common examples from the inbuilt functions are:
 ```
 sum :: [Int] -> Int
 sum [] = 0